krflorian/KaggleAbstractionAndReasoningChallenge/sumup.md

 5. Predict how many colors changed in target
 6. Predict ratio of figure/background in target
 7. Predict how many "objects" are in input and output

+Idea:
+1. Model Input = (input, output)
+   1. take output from other input sometimes
+   2. model has to predict if output belongs to input or not

 Questions: